‘STAR TREK: GENERATIONS’

 This film was made in 1994 and was produced by Rick Berman, who also produced many ‘Star Trek’ spin-off shows during the 1980s and 90s to the early 2000s.
 The film was directed by David Carson, who had previously directed episodes of ‘The Next Generation’ and episodes of ‘Deep Space Nine’.

 My Dad purchased ‘Star Trek: Generations’ on a 2-disc special edition DVD in early 2005.
 It wasn’t long after my parents and I finished seeing the six films of ‘The Original Series’ of ‘Star Trek’ that we began to see ‘TNG’ with the first film.
-It wasn’t planned, but Captain Kirk happened to be in this film.
+It wasn’t planned, but Captain Kirk happened to be in the film.

 The 2-disc special edition DVD has the following contents.
 The movie is on Disc 1 with the bonus features on Disc 2.
 I’m afraid I hadn’t seen any episodes of the ‘TNG’ series before watching this, so I wasn’t very familiar with knowing who these characters were that appeared in this ‘Star Trek’ movie.